 Robbie’s work has been recognized by the Australia Council, the Australian Songwriters Association, Eltham Arts Council, Leader Newspapers and 3RRR, which have all awarded him grants and prizes.
 His song Al Saunders’ Garage has been an ABC Radio staple, and his Wurundjeri Sorry Song played frequently on 3CR and Koori stations around Victoria.

-He has collaborated with Andy Baylor, Joe Camilleri, David Gulpilil, Kavisha Mazzella, Kutcha Edwards, Neil Murray, Melanie Shanahan, Enda Kenny, Jeff Burstin and Hugh McDonald, amongst others, and has had his compositions used in films, theatre and dance productions.
+Robbie has collaborated with Andy Baylor, Joe Camilleri, David Gulpilil, Kavisha Mazzella, Kutcha Edwards, Melanie Shanahan, Enda Kenny, Jeff Burstin and Hugh McDonald, amongst others, and has had his compositions used in films, theatre and dance productions.
 He has recorded 11 albums of original material, ranging from folk to reggae to jazz-rock, and featured on several compilation CDs.
 Robbie’s music combines the storytelling style of the troubadour with infectious roots and jazz-based stylings.
 His material is consistently rich in lyric and groove and served up by some of Melbourne’s finest jazz/blues exponents.
 He has been described as a ‘maker of music, maker of magic’ by the Melbourne Times, and as ‘the Bob Dylan of the Melbourne Hills’ by 3RRR presenter Rick E Vengeance.